Cops book 8 Sainiks for extorting builder

 K T Vidhate, senior inspector, Kalamboli police station confirmed that the case has been registered against the eight Sainiks.

-The other side Mhatre denied the allegations, as well as that a complaint was registered.
+Mhatre denied the allegations, as well as that a complaint was registered.
 "No offence is registered against me.
 And even if the police have registered an offence, there is no problem for me."
 When this reporter told him that MiD DAY has the copy of the complaint and the CD, he said, "I am aware of the offence, but the police have not come for inquiry."